-The Zwift Concept Z1 (Tron) bike is 67 seconds faster than the stock Zwift Aero+32mm Carbon setup.
-The fastest setups available (Cervelo S5, Specialized Venge S-Works, or Felt AR frames combined with Zipp 858/Super9 wheels) turn in a time ~3 seconds faster than the Tron bike over our ~50-minute flat test course, but only when coupled with a disc wheelset.
+The Zwift Concept Z1 (Tron) bike is 68 seconds faster than the stock Zwift Carbon+32mm Carbon setup.
+The fastest setup available turns in a time ~9 seconds faster than the Tron bike over our ~50-minute flat test course.

-So one way to look at it is: until you have a disc wheelset (level 35+), the Tron bike is your fastest option on flat/rolling routes.
+That’s a decent gap, but you can also look at it like this: until you have a disc wheelset (level 35+) or one of the faster non-disc wheelsets (level 37+), the Tron bike is your fastest option on flat/rolling routes!